 D Veríssimo, T Pienkowski, M Arias, L Cugnière, H Doughty, … M Grace (2020).
 Ethical publishing in biodiversity conservation science.
 Conservation and Society.
 18:220-5. https://bit.ly/3jqHw9H

-H Doughty, K Oliver, D Veríssimo, JSH Lee, EJ Milner-Gulland (in revision).
+H Doughty, K Oliver, D Veríssimo, JSH Lee, EJ Milner-Gulland (accepted).
 Using theory and evidence to design behaviour change interventions for reducing unsustainable wildlife consumption.

 H Doughty, EJ Milner-Gulland, JSH Lee, K Oliver, LR Carrasco, D Veríssimo (in revision).
 Evaluating a Large-Scale Online Behaviour Change Intervention on Wildlife Consumers in Singapore.